 You know the story (or maybe not).
 In 2015, a Detroit waitress Aziah “Zola” King posted a 148-tweet thread of a wild ride to Florida with a fellow exotic dancer.
 The thread broke twitter, the internet, and reality.
 In the history of movies, adaptive films have arisen from radio, television, books, and articles.
 Never before Twitter.
 Janicza Bravo’s dark comedy Zola is a twisting synergy of social media language with cinematic vernacular, which establishes the director as a major force.

-Bravo’s debut feature film operates firstly through its technical style.
+Bravo’s second feature film operates firstly through its technical style.
 Zola (Taylour Paige) initially encounters Stefani (Riley Keough) at the restaurant the former serves at.
 A patron, Stefani becomes fast friends with Zola.
 Both are strippers and find the other amusing.
 When Stefani shares information about a strip club in Florida that supposedly is a gold mine, Zola agrees to a road trip.
 Accompanying the pair, are the initially mysterious X (Colman Domingo) and Stefani’s cuckold boyfriend Derrek (Nicholaus Braun).

 Through the initial minutes, Bravo and editor Joi McMillon rely on freeze frames for asides.
 Moreover, in these asides screenwriter Jeremy O. Harris (best known as the creator of the production Slave Play) and Bravo marinate social media jargon into their script.
 In some ways, this style opens Zola into becoming dated fairly quickly, but it also acts as a time capsule of this era, which isn’t a bad thing.
 With the film’s sound design, the sound effect of tweets initially distracts but soon becomes a necessary symphonic element to the film, just as much as the score.